Most Affordable Online Criminal Justice Programs

 Correctional Officers

 Correctional officers work in the prison and jail system.
 They enforce rules, supervise inmates, and protect visitors and property.
-These officers use their observation skills and routine inspections to prevent criminal behavior and write reports on their activities and findings.
+These officers use their observation skills and routine inspections to prevent criminal behavior and write reports.
 Correctional officers typically must complete a training academy program.

 Probation Officers